logan-c-anderson/prosper_risk_analysis_woe/README.md

-# Loan Default Prediction Using Weight of Evidence (WOE), Binning, and Machine Learning
+# **Loan Default Prediction Using Weight of Evidence (WOE), Binning, and Machine Learning**

-## Overview
+## Analysis Overview

-This project focuses on building predictive models to assess loan default risk using real-world data from Prosper.com.
-The goal is to develop accurate and interpretable models that identify borrowers who are at higher risk of default.
-The project follows a structured data science workflow, incorporating data cleaning, exploratory analysis, feature engineering, model development, and evaluation.
+This project focuses on predicting loan default risk using machine learning models applied to real-world data from Prosper.com.
+The objective was to develop a model that accurately identifies high-risk borrowers, enabling better risk assessment for lenders.
+The analysis follows a structured data science workflow, incorporating data preprocessing, exploratory data analysis (EDA), feature engineering, and predictive modeling.

+---

+### Objectives
+- Identify key financial and demographic factors that influence loan default.
+- Use binning and Weight of Evidence (WOE) transformations to improve model interpretability.
+- Build and evaluate logistic regression and random forest models to classify loan default risk.
+- Compare model performance using KS statistic, ROC AUC, rank order plots, and gains tables.

 ---